zio/zio-dynamodb/docs/reference/auto-batching-and-parallelisation.md

 ## Rules for determining auto-batching vs parallelisation behaviour

 The rules for determining whether a query is auto-batched are determined by what query types are eligible for batching in the AWS API.
-The [BatchWriteItem](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_BatchWriteItem.html) operation can only deal with `PutItem` and `DeleteItem` operations.
+The AWS [BatchWriteItem](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_BatchWriteItem.html) operation can only deal with `PutItem` and `DeleteItem` operations.
 Furthermore, for both of these operations - condition expressions are not allowed.
 The AWS [BatchGetItem](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_GetItem.html) operation is used for batching `GetItems`'s .

 So the rules are follows: